Ben H. Winters Books In Order

 The police force as we know it no longer exists, the crime task force has been disbanded and Hank no longer has a job.
 And still, amidst all this, when his old nanny asks him to find his missing husband (which in itself is nothing strange, people disappearing, simply taking off or dying is a very normal thing in this pre-apocalyptic world), he takes on the job, even knowing that his chances of finding the guy are close to nil.

-To be honest, I was a bit troubled by this second Ben H Winters book.
+To be honest, I was a bit troubled by this second book.
 I did love it, don’t get me wrong.
 However it disturbed something in me, I found myself thinking about all sorts of weird and dark thoughts that I usually don’t have.
 Also, I found Hank’s reaction to everything a bit weird.
 He is really the last policeman as he doesn’t seem to be troubled as much by the nonsense of it all as all the other people are.

-He is on a mission and wants to bring it to a conclusion, no matter what.
-Maybe it’s his way of coping with the world ending soon.
+Should we read the Ben H Winters book in order?
 Oh, I definitely agree that yes, we should read it in order.
 Afterall, for his popular trilogy, it’s just a matter of 3 books, and there is a clear and definitive countdown from now to the world’s end.
-As for the author’s standalone novels, I have to admit that I haven’t read them yet, but I will soon, especially his latest, Golden State.
+As for the author’s standalone novels, they can be read in any order you choose.

 Leave a Reply